yerinOneul/fastDStool/README.md

 k_fold : A list of k values.
 Ex) K_fold = [3,5]

-- Build test models and Finding the best result.
+- Finding the best result.

 There are no parameters and return the scores and parameters of the model with the highest score among the generated models.